radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 This chain of unfortunate definitions means that there is only 15 bits of entropy in the Tunnel-Password obfuscation (plus the secret).
 It is not known if this limitation makes it sufficiently easy for an attacker to determine the contents of the Tunnel-Password.
 However, such limited entropy cannot be a good thing, and it is one more reason to deprecate RADIUS/UDP.

+Due to the above issues, implementations and new specifications SHOULD NOT permit obfuscated attributes to be used in CoA-Request or Disconnect-Request packets.

 # All short Shared Secrets have been compromised

 Unless RADIUS packets are sent over a secure network (IPsec, TLS, etc.), administrators SHOULD assume that any shared secret of 8 characters or less has been immediately compromised.
 Administrators SHOULD assume that any shared secret of 10 characters or less has been compromised by an attacker with significant resources.
 Administrators SHOULD also assume that any private information (such as User-Password) which depends on such shared secrets has also been compromised.

-In conclusion, if a User-Password has been sent over the Internet via RADIUS/UDP or RADIUS/TCP in the last decade, you should assume that password has been compromised by an attacker with sufficient resources.
+In conclusion, if a User-Password, or CHAP-Password, or MS-CHAP password has been sent over the Internet via RADIUS/UDP or RADIUS/TCP in the last decade, you should assume that underlying password has been compromised.

 # Deprecating Insecure transports

-The solution to an insecure protocol using thirty year-old cryptography is to deprecate the insecure cryptography, and to mandate modern cryptographic transport.
+The solution to an insecure protocol which uses thirty year-old cryptography is to deprecate the use insecure cryptography, and to mandate modern cryptographic transport.

 ## Deprecating UDP and TCP as transports

 RADIUS/UDP and RADIUS/TCP MUST NOT be used outside of secure networks.
 A secure network is one which is known to be safe from eavesdroppers, attackers, etc.  For example, if IPsec is used between two systems, then those systems may use RADIUS/UDP or RADIUS/TCP over the IPsec connection.

 Similarly, RADIUS/UDP and RADIUS/TCP could be used in secure management networks.
-However, administrators should not assume that such uses are secure.
+However, administrators should not assume that such uses are always secure.
 An attacker who breaks into a key system could use that access to view RADIUS traffic, and thus be able to attack it.

-Using RADIUS/UDP and RADIUS/TCP in any environment is therefore NOT RECOMMENDED.
-A network misconfiguration could result in the RADIUS traffic being sent over an insecure network.
+Similarly, a network misconfiguration could result in the RADIUS traffic being sent over an insecure network.

 Neither the RADIUS client nor the RADIUS server would be aware of any network misconfiguration (e.g. such as could happen with IPSec).
 Neither the RADIUS client nor the RADIUS server would be aware of any attacker snooping on RADIUS/UDP or RADIUS/TCP traffic.

-In contrast, when TLS is used, the RADIUS endpoints are aware of all security issues, and can enforce security for themselves.
+In contrast, when TLS is used, the RADIUS endpoints are aware of all security issues, and can enforce any necessary security policies.

+Using RADIUS/UDP and RADIUS/TCP in any environment is therefore NOT RECOMMENDED.

 ## Mandating Secure transports

 All systems sending RADIUS packets outside of secure networks MUST use either IPSec, RADIUS/TLS, or RADIUS/DTLS.
-It is RECOMMENDED, for operational and visibility reasons, that RADIUS/TLS or RADIUS/DTLS are preferred over IPSec.
+It is RECOMMENDED, for operational and security reasons that RADIUS/TLS or RADIUS/DTLS are preferred over IPSec.

 Unlike (D)TLS, use of IPSec means that applications are generally unaware of transport-layer security.
 Any problem with IPSec such as configuration issues, negotiation or re-keying problems are typically  presented to the RADIUS servers as 100% packet loss.
 These issues may occur at any time, independent of any changes to a RADIUS application using that transport.
 Further, network misconfigurations which remove all security are completely transparent to the RADIUS application: packets can be sent over an insecure link, and the RADIUS server is unaware of the failure of the security layer.